Guide to Bank Health Ratings

 Government and credit rating agencies have developed rating systems in order to vet the safety and soundness of banks, including any specific issues that could pose a credit risk.

-A bank’s safety and soundness may be determined by a combination of several different factors that make up the overall health and viability of a bank.
+A bank’s safety and soundness may be determined by a combination of several different factors that make up its overall health and viability.
 Often, a critical factor for this is evaluating how well the bank can handle economic fluctuations.

 Bank Health Ratings

 One aspect of bank ratings is how healthy a bank is.
-This can include things like the amount of liquidity they have in relation to their total customer deposits, as well as how secure their upper management structure is.
+This can include factors such as the amount of liquidity it has relative to its total customer deposits, as well as how secure its upper management structure is.

 Bank Safety Ratings

 Another facet to consider is the safety of a given bank.
 While a bank’s health and safety are correlated, they are not quite the same thing.
-Remember too that the FDIC and NCUA (National Credit Union Administration) insure deposits at most banks and credit unions, respectively, in the United States, should a rare worst-case scenario of a bank failure come to pass.
-The money in your checking account and other types of deposit accounts would be covered.
+The FDIC and NCUA (National Credit Union Administration insure deposits at most banks and credit unions, respectively, in the U.S. in the rare instance of a bank failure.
+This means the money in your checking account and other types of deposit accounts would be covered up to the limits in place.

 Recommended: FDIC vs SPIC: What’s the Difference?

-Broadly speaking, the health of the banks in the U.S. is an important factor in the overall health of the economy, which is one reason they’re monitored carefully.
-Credit ratings can also be an important measure of a bank’s health for both potential investors and consumers.
-For example, the safety of checking accounts is something to be aware of in one’s daily banking life.
+Broadly speaking, the health of U.S. banks is an important factor in the overall health of the economy, which is one reason they’re carefully monitored.
+Credit ratings can also be a vital measure for both potential investors and consumers.
+For example, the safety of checking accounts is something to be aware of when banking.

-However, it’s not the only thing that you should consider when opening up a new account.
-The interest rate a financial institution pays on deposits, how convenient the bank is, and its overall account features are probably more important for most people.
+However, it may not be the only thing you consider when opening up a new account.
+The interest rate a financial institution pays on deposits, how convenient it is to bank there, and its overall account features are probably more important for most people.

-Because the United States government (through the Federal Reserve and FDIC) takes an active role in supervising the banking industry, most of the major banks you might consider are likely to be sufficiently healthy.
-However, you may want to delve in to make sure.
+Because the U.S. government (through the Federal Reserve and the FDIC) takes an active role in supervising the banking industry, most of the major banks you might consider are likely to be sufficiently healthy.
+However, you may want to do your own research to make sure.

 Checking Your Bank’s Rating